Programs : Brochure

 Taught onsite in Copenhagen, this UW program explores Denmark’s role in today’s globalizing world.
 To explore Denmark in Europe today, this 12-credit intensive course engages four academic disciplines: Sociology, Cinema Studies, Literature, and Architecture.
 Denmark, known for social equity and humanitarianism, offers a distinct Scandinavian approach to the migration and diversity challenges that are currently facing all of Europe.
 This course will investigate the relationship between migration and diversity and Danish political and social institutions, as well as built environments.
-The course will also explore350px for portrait, 450px for landscape).
-The image is responsive and will shrink to fit smaller screens.-->
+The course will also explore expressions of migration and diversity in contemporary Danish literature and cinema

 Accommodation will be coordinated by the study abroad program and students will be housed in the Copenhagen metro area.
 Students will be housed together and the cost for accommodation is included in the program fee.
 When class time warrants a classroom, we will meet at the new University of Copenhagen campus in Amager.
 The University of Copenhagen is a bus ride away from the accommodations, or students can do like the Danes do and bike to class.